mberger75/RSSFlex/README.md

 => [https://rssflex.netlify.com](https://rssflex.netlify.com)

-*This project also serves as a test for continuous deployment on Netlify*
+*This project also serves as a test for continuous deployment through Netlify*